brettmusil/socketChat/README.md

 the [Getting Started](http://socket.io/get-started/chat/) guide of the Socket.IO website.

+Features include:
+    usernames,
+    private messaging,
+    user is typing,
+    user has joined / left,
+    & chat time stamps.

 Use 'node index' to run on localhost:3000

-Use 'node server' to run online.
+If you're hosting online,
-Make sure to look at /scripts/chat.js and point io.connect to your URL.
+be sure to look at /scripts/chat.js and point io.connect to your URL.

+Thanks!